Cross-cultural (intercultural) leadership & international management training

 We start by discussing culture’s affects on business results.
 We explore cases where culture differences caused huge problems, and where differences created fantastic successes.
 Using action-oriented human graphs, attendees identify some of their own cultural values, and differences.
 We apply European Market Link’s Cultural Insight Framework to relate cultural values to different management and communication indicators and practices.
 These differences often lead to varying employee expectations, causing conflict and confusion.
 While we cover general leadership styles and tips by region, we warn against stereotyping.
 Rather, we focus on the range of possible styles provided in our Cultural Insight Framework and their potential impact on business.
 Leaders learn to recognize their own style, and those of others, while gaining awareness of culture’s impact on business decisions.
 Then, we discuss simple, but effective, tools to overcome and leverage cross-border variations.

-This workshop brings together international culture-leadership research, case studies, and the trainer’s 20+ years of international management experience.
+This workshop brings together international and cultural leadership research, case studies, and the trainer’s 20+ years of international management experience.
 It provides a critical framework for diagnosing new business situations and cultures, and best practices for managing people and businesses.
 Workshop attendees emerge with a framework to recognize, appreciate, and benefit from cultural differences.

 International managers, strategic leaders, team leaders with employees or businesses across borders.
-This course is also recommended for international board members, HR managers and professionals.
+This course is also recommended for international board members and human resources.

 The exact agenda is based on your group’s size, experience, geographic, and business needs.
 Here is a sample agenda: